mozilla/bedrock/docs/cms.rst

 try and follow:

-- Models and templates should be defined in the same Django app that corresponds to where the URL exists in bedrock’s AI hierarchy, similar to what we do for regular Jinja templates already.
+- Models and templates should be defined in the same Django app that corresponds to where the URL exists in Bedrock’s information architecture (IA) hierarchy, similar to what we do for regular Jinja templates already.
 For example, a Mozilla themed page should be defined in ``/bedrock/mozorg/models.py``, and a Firefox themed page model should be in ``/bedrock/firefox/models.py``.